ReemKhater/TFTP_Client/README.md

 - Handles connection retries if the first address fails.
 - Prints connection status updates ("Connected to the server.").

+### Question 4: Read Request (RRQ) and Data Packets

+- Constructing an RRQ:Sends a properly formatted Read Request (RRQ) to the server, including:
+  - Operation code (0x01), file name, null terminator, and transfer mode ("octet").
+- Single Data Packet: Receives a single DAT packet from the server and sends an ACK to confirm receipt.
+- Multiple Data Packets: Handles file transfers with multiple DAT packets by:
+  - Sequentially receiving packets.
+  - Sending an ACK for each packet.
+  - Reassembling the complete file from received packets.

 ### Error Handling

 - Displays errors for failed domain resolution using `gai_strerror`.
+- Handles incorrect packet formats and unexpected responses.
 - Silently skips failed connection attempts and retries with the next resolved address.

+---

+## Test Files

+The TFTP server provides the following files for testing:
+- Small-sized files: zeros256, ones256, alt256.
+- Special-sized files: zeros512, ones512.
+- Larger files: zeros1024, ones1024, zeros2048, ones2048.
+- Special test file: ensea.png (use its PNG signature to verify transfer integrity).

 ---